You know the one thing that I hate when I’m sleeping? Noise. Loud, noisy trucks on a Saturday morning disturbing my slumber.

-“So I need to be nice to you.” he stated.
+“So I need to be nice to you,” he stated.

 “I guess,” I shrugged, scratching my messy bedhead.

 “I’m always nice,” he leaned in closer I hitched a breath of what he will do next, “especially to hot neighbors,” he whispered in my ear, I frowned but felt shivers down my spine.
-He walked away backwards and winked as he walked inside with the donuts.
+He walked away backwards and winked before he walked inside with the donuts.

 No way, no way, no way, I chanted in my head, speed walking to my house and up my room my pulse beating quickly.
 As I opened my door, something hit my window hard.

 Spinning around to Andrew waving goofily, he slammed a piece of paper ‘I see you’ written on it.
 Great, I huffed out a breath.